raab-d/Docker/labs/40-lab-dockerfile/README.md

 ### Build the image

-1. Build the docker image and name it <dockerHubId>/my_flask:1.0
+1. Build the docker image and name it <dockerHubId>/my_flask:1.0 <br>
+    docker build -t erwanduprey/my_flask:1.0 .
-2. Push it to the docker hub
+2. Push it to the docker hub <br>
+    docker login
+    docker push erwanduprey/my_flask:1.0

 ### Run it

-1. Run your application as `app`
+1. Run your application as `app` <br>
+    docker run -d -p 9090:9090 erwanduprey/my_flask:1.0
-2. curl localhost:9090
+2. curl localhost:9090 <br>
+    This is a sfeir school about Docker !